github/developer.github.com/content/changes/2013-07-19-preview-the-new-search-api.md

 [![code-snippet-highlighting](https://f.cloud.github.com/assets/865/819651/959a4826-efb5-11e2-8af8-46c4a3857cdf.png)][example-web-search]

 We want API consumers to have access to that information as well.
-So, API requests can opt to recieve those
+So, API requests can opt to receive those
 [text fragments in the response][text-matches].
 Each fragment is accompanied by numeric offsets identifying the exact location of each matching search term.